- What we collect

 - reference and user enquiries;

-- library card applications;
+- library card applications and renewals;

-- registered Trove users;
+- Trove registrations;

-- Copies Direct requests from individuals;
+- individuals making Copies Direct requests;

 - applications for grants, fellowships and scholarships;

 - membership records of Friends of the National Library of Australia Inc;

 - records of National Library volunteers;

 - surveys and evaluations;

 - sponsorship and fundraising information;